2009 Taconic State Parkway crash: Victims

-Diane Schuler, her daughter Erin, and her two nieces Emma and Alyson Hance died at the scene of the crash, along with the three men in the TrailBlazer: 81-year-old Michael Bastardi, his 49-year-old son Guy, and their friend, 74-year-old Dan Longo.
+Diane Schuler, her daughter Erin, and two of her nieces, Emma and Alyson Hance, died at the scene of the crash, along with the three men in the TrailBlazer: 81-year-old Michael Bastardi, his 49-year-old son Guy, and their friend, 74-year-old Dan Longo.
 The two occupants of the Tracker suffered only minor injuries.
 Schuler's severely injured 5-year-old niece Katie and her 5-year-old son Bryan were taken to area hospitals, where Katie died later that day.
 Bryan was the only passenger of Schuler's vehicle to survive, suffering from broken bones and severe head trauma.
 He remained hospitalized for several weeks before returning home in early October.

 Intoxication levels

 A toxicology report released on August 4 by Westchester County medical examiners found that Schuler had a blood-alcohol content (BAC) of 0.19%, with approximately six grams of alcohol in her stomach that had not yet been absorbed into her blood.
 The legal BAC limit for driving while intoxicated in New York is 0.08%.
-The report also said that Schuler had high levels of THC, the active ingredient in marijuana, in her system.
+The report also said that Schuler had high levels of THC, the primary psychoactive active ingredient in cannabis, in her system.

 The incident drew nationwide attention as Schuler's husband, Daniel, strongly disagreed with the conclusion that she was heavily intoxicated at the time of the crash.
 In an August 8 press conference, Daniel and his attorney, Dominic Barbara, initially denied, given that several children had been with them, that Diane had taken any illegal drugs or was drinking that weekend at the campground.
 Daniel then changed his story, and consistently denied that his wife ever "drank to excess" or could have been drunk while driving at the time of the collision.
 When Larry King and Oprah Winfrey asked Daniel about the vodka bottle discovered in the minivan, he claimed that the couple always kept an "old" bottle in their camper.
 He further stated that Diane did all the packing for the camping trip and must have moved the bottle into the van.

 Daniel eventually admitted that he and his wife had, in fact, consumed alcohol during the camping trip; he denied that Diane had had anything to drink on the day preceding the crash.
 The campground co-owner, who had gotten to know the Schulers well, had seen them off at approximately 9 a.m. that morning, and stated that Diane appeared to be sober.
 The gas station clerk whom Schuler asked for pain medication at around 11 a.m. also said, "[I knew] for a fact [that] she wasn't drunk when she came into the station."
 According to Tom Ruskin, a private investigator hired by Daniel's lawyers, none of the McDonald's employees had seen anything in Schuler's behavior to suggest that she was intoxicated.
 In fact, she had been observed carrying on an extended conversation while ordering her food and orange juice.